TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

-  -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 10000) -a, --chains              include a list of chain configurations in the output -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose output
+  -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 10000) -a, --chains              include a list of chain configurations in the output -k, --healthcheck         an alias for the diagnose endpoint -x, --fmt string          export format, one of [none|json*|txt|csv] -v, --verbose             enable verbose output
   -h, --help                display this help screen